AdobeDocs/experience-platform.en/help/segmentation/ui/segment-match.md

 ### Set up identity data and namespace

 The first step to getting started with started with Segment Match is to make sure you're ingesting data against the supported identity namespaces.

+Identity namespaces are a component of Identity Service that serve as indicators of the context to which an identity relates.
+For example, they distinguish a value of "name<span>@email.com" as an email address or "443522" as a numeric CRM ID.

+A fully qualified identity includes an ID value and a namespace.
+When matching record data across profile fragments, as when Real-time Customer Profile merges profile data, both the identity value and the namespace must match.

 In the context of Segment Match, namespaces are used in the overlap process when sharing data.
-(EXPAND)

 The list of supported namespaces are as follows: